yuja/jj/docs/revsets.md

 * `none()`: No commits.
 This function is rarely useful; it is provided for completeness.

+* `change_id(prefix)`: Commits with the given change ID prefix.
+It is an error to use a non-unique prefix.
+Unmatched prefix isn't an error.

+* `commit_id(prefix)`: Commits with the given commit ID prefix.
+It is an error to use a non-unique prefix.
+Unmatched prefix isn't an error.

 * `bookmarks([pattern])`: All local bookmark targets.
 If `pattern` is specified, this selects the bookmarks whose name match the given [string pattern](#string-patterns).
 For example, `bookmarks(push)` would match the